Lyon College: Wrestling

 In January 2014, the college added men's and women's wrestling to its athletic offerings.

 Football

 Football was added in 2015, which prompted the construction of new residence halls and a 5,500 sq foot field house.
-The Lyon College football team competed in the Sooner Athletic Conference of the NAIA.
+The Lyon College football team competed in the Sooner Athletic Conference of the NAIA from the 2018 to 2022 fall seasons.

+As of 2024, the Lyon Scots football team competes in the Southern Collegiate Athletic Conference (SCAC).

 Esports

 The college is the only member of National Association of Collegiate Esports in the state of Arkansas.
 Kevin Jenkins is the athletic director.

 Intramurals

 The college also fields an intramural sports program.

 Move to NCAA Division III

 On February 8, 2022, the school announced that it planned to transition its athletic programs from the NAIA to NCAA Division III, with any conference home yet to be determined.

 On August 22, 2022, Lyon received an invitation to join the St. Louis Intercollegiate Athletic Conference (SLIAC), starting in the 2023–24 school year.